Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Can permits be transferred?
 If so, what procedure applies?

 General principles of administrative law apply to the transfer of permits.
-Generally, permits are granted to a specific person or company and are therefore not transferable to third parties without the approval of the competent authority.
+Thus, as a basic principle, permits are granted to a specific person or company and can therefore not be transferred to third parties without the approval of the competent authority.
 If a particular permit is granted to a specific object rather than a specific person or company, it remains in place if ownership in the concerned object changes.

 Are permit decisions subject to appeal?
 If so, what procedure applies?